shubhankar-naik/Snapshare/README.md

 ### [Live Site](https://snapshareco.herokuapp.com/)

-Snapshare is a clone of instagram but with features like-:
+Snapshare is a clone of instagram with features like-:
 - ```Signup``` using your email id
 - ```Login``` using the same email id and password entered during the signup
 - ```Post``` photos and share with all and you can ```delete``` them if you want